cespin/polarbears/README.md

 ## Feasibility

-Or the easy it is to implement the solution
+Or how easy it is to implement the solution

-###### Why?
+##### Why?

 Because Farmacy Food is very young.
 Its target market is still being understood and analyzed meaning that the way the company fulfills its mission might change too very soon.

 ## Scalability

-Or the ability of the system to deal with usage increments in time.
+Or the ability of the system to deal with concurrent usage increments in time.

 ##### Why?